wuuu110/SpadePSO/README.md

 # Introduction
-The source code and data of the paper "Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO
+The source code and data of the paper "[Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO](https://arxiv.org/abs/2108.11173)"
-"
 # Citation
 If you find our paper and code useful, please cite our paper:
 ```